mphoward lab

 Nanoparticle-based materials are important for numerous technologies, ranging from consumer products such as paints to advanced materials used for catalysis or photonics.
 Often these materials are made by dispersing nanoparticles in a solvent at low concentrations, then removing the solvent by evaporation or drying to concentrate them.
 As the solvent is being removed, the nanoparticles self-assemble into their final solid structure due to their physical interactions and the changing concentration.
 The self-assembled structure, and its corresponding material properties, can depend sensitively on how the nanoparticle dispersion is processed.
 This is especially true when the dispersion contains multiple types of nanoparticles.

 We are interested in using solvent drying to cheaply and efficiently create nanoparticle coatings or bigger “supraparticles” that have controlled composition gradients.
-However, it is currently hard to know what combination of parameters, such as drying rate or nanoparticle chemistry, will produced the desired structure after the solvent is removed.
-We are using different simulation methods, including both particle-based and continuum-level modeling, to understand how thermodynamic and transport considerations influence drying-induced self-assembly.
+However, it is currently hard to know what combination of parameters, such as drying rate or nanoparticle chemistry, will produce the desired structure after the solvent is removed.
+We are using different simulation methods, including both particle-based simulations, continuum-level modeling, and machine learning, to understand how thermodynamic and transport considerations influence drying-induced self-assembly.
 Our ultimate goal is to computationally design conditions that produce a targeted self-assembled structure.

-This material is based upon work supported by the National Science Foundation under Award No. 2223084.
+This material is based upon work supported by the National Science Foundation under Award Nos.
+2223084 and 2442526.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 Ultra-coarse-grained simulations of protein self-assembly